 Step 4: Take Care of the Details

 In my example, there’s a sharp line between water and sand.
-To clone this and remove the feet, I need a smaller brush.
-Then, I selected a clone source right next to the feet.
+To clone this and remove the feet, I needed a smaller brush.
+Then I selected a clone source right next to the feet.

-Using the smaller clone brush, I painted over the feet making sure the line looks natural.
+Using the smaller clone brush, I painted over the feet.
+I made sure the line looked natural.

 Straight lines or symmetrical shapes are difficult to clone.
-Zoom in as close as possible and use a small brush for the details.
-Everything has to match.
+So zoom in as close as possible.
+And use a small brush for the details.
+Everything must match.

 And here’s the result.

-Unwanted people in your travel pictures is definitely a problem these days.
-You can try to include them in your photos but that’s not always the solution.
+Unwanted people in your travel pictures are a definite problem these days.
+You can try to include them in your photos, but that’s not always the solution.
 Some photographers prefer to shoot famous landmarks without people.

-Why not check out our post on how to replace a face in Photoshop next?
+You can check out our post on how to replace a face in Photoshop next!